jeffmm/statmodeling/UnknownMCMC/README.md

-# Bayesian Statistics Final Project
+# Using MCMC to Explore Unknown Data

 Lindsay Sonderhouse and Jeffrey Moore

 We construct a model to fit data whose origin is unknown.
 The data is modeled using multiple linear regression with a two component Gaussian mixture model, obtained through MCMC simulations.
 The model uses Cauchy priors for the intercepts and slopes.
 Importance sampling is used to perform a sensitivity analysis on the priors.

-Comparisons with a single component Gaussian model and extensions of the two component mixture model are
+Comparisons with a single component Gaussian model and extensions of the two component mixture model are discussed.

-discussed.

 ## Exploratory Analysis